deanblackborough/gm-platformer/README.md

 ## Working on

 - Collisions (In progress)
-- Jumping (In progress)
-- Platforms (In Progress)
+- Platforms
-- Jump through platforms
+- Jump through platforms (In Progress)
 - Moving platforms
-- Dashing/Dodging
+- Dashing/Dodging/Rolling
 - Wall climb and Wall hang
 - Breakable walls/platforms
+- Ladders

 ## How to run